European Central Bank leaves rates unchanged as economy weathers Trump's tariffs

 The focus in Europe has shifted to the fiscal crisis in France and any possible role for the ECB in containing potential market turmoil that could erupt from the country’s out-of-control deficit and political logjam.

-Bank President Christine Lagarde said after the rate decision that decisions are being made “meeting by meeting," and that the bank is “not on a predetermined path."
+Bank President Christine Lagarde said after the rate decision that monetary policy was “in a good place” and that decisions are being made “meeting by meeting," She gave no hint of future moves, saying the bank is “not on a predetermined path."

 The ECB is standing pat on interest rates even as the US Federal Reserve has held the door open for a possible cut at its Sept.
 17 meeting.